 “Stephen Knight rocks Christianity.” —Star Tribune, 6/21/1996

-I’m also currently serving as Community Architect for TransFORM, a missional community formation network, and as a missional church consultant for Hope Partnership for Missional Transformation, a national ministry of the Christian Church (Disciples of Christ) denomination.
-I co-host Open Hearts Gathering, a missional experiment affiliated with the Disciples.
+I’m also currently serving as Community Architect for TransFORM, a missional community formation network, and as director of marketing and sales for Chalice Press.
+I co-host Open Hearts Gathering, a missional experiment affiliated with the Disciples of Christ denomination.